Good Medicine - Medical School II - Cover

 "Sure, that's fine," Nadine agreed.
 "I mean, we can always review our own flashcards and notes if we want more study time.
 I have to say that the flashcard idea is awesome, and if my previous group had done that, I'd be in the top fifteen students."

-“You moved up another three spots on the list published at the end of February,” Clarissa observed.
-“Every one of those at this point improves your chances for getting the best Match two years from now.”
+"You moved up another three spots on the list published at the end of February," Clarissa observed.
+"Every one of those at this point improves your chances of getting the best Match two years from now."

 "There can be big fluctuations from your clinical work, too," Peter added.
 "Knock those out of the park, and you'll have a chance to move up several more spots.
 I hear that every year there are a few top-ranked students who struggle with clinical work.
 Some of those are the ones who do well in class and on exams, but fail to Match because their clinical work is sub-par."